angelrodes/RadonSim/README.md

 * Maximum Radon concentration (Bq/m3) room is not ventilated for a long time.
 * Minimum Radon concentration (Bq/m3) If the room is well-ventilated.
 * Ventilation rate (Bq/m3/h).
 The speed at which the Radon is eliminated when the air is circulating in the room.
 * Accumulation rate (Bq/m3/h).
-The speed at which the Radon is accumulated in the room when the windows are closed.
+The speed at which the Radon accumulates in the room when the windows are closed.

-This model is fitted in the data using a converging Mote-Carlo inverse-modeling method using a similar approach as in [Rodés *et al.* (2014)](https://doi.org/10.1016/j.quageo.2013.10.002).
+This model is fitted to the data using a converging Mote-Carlo inverse-modeling method using a similar approach as in [Rodés *et al.* (2014)](https://doi.org/10.1016/j.quageo.2013.10.002).

 The best fitting model is depicted in blue.
-24h average corresponding to this model is depicted in magenta.
+Magenta line represents the 24h average corresponding to the same model.

 Best-fitting parameters and one-sigma ranges are displayed in the text output, together with some useful (and very simplified) information: